p10rahulm/your-static-website/README.md

 # Tries to return to the referrer page, but in case that fails, the option below
 link_after_submit = "/subscriptionsuccess/"

+#* 43. Change the mail recipients and subject below
 popup_submission_mail = "rahul.maddy@gmail.com"
 popup_submission_subject = "New subscription for your site!" secondary_forwarding_emails = ["rahul.maddy@gmail.com","ksm@ksmadhavan.in"]

 # Close popup by clicking outside the box
 close_on_click_outside = true